 Be clear on your requirements.
 Recruiting international school teachers has additional layers of complexity versus the process ‘at home’.
 One area to be clear on is background checks which can vary significantly in cost, complexity, and time from country to country.
 This analysis by the Council of International Schools gives latest requirements (valid in 2017) for most countries globally.

 2. Retain the best staff

-With staff turnover high (estimates range from 15-25% of staff leaving an international school each year) it’s important to retain your best staff.
+With staff turnover high (typically around 15-25% of staff leave an international school each year) it’s important to retain your best staff.